cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### Header

-The Page header should expose the following attribtes for all content pages:
+The page header should expose the following attributes for all content pages:

 ```
 ---